- Nutrition Facts

 Please call our toll-free Customer Service Help line at 1-800-290-9213 between 9-5 (Eastern Time) Mon-Fri.

 Thawing: Thaw pork in original package in the refrigerator, on a platter to catch juices.
 Set on the lowest shelf away from other foods, to prevent cross contamination of bacteria.
 Allow 3 to 5 hours per pound thawing time.
+If you are in a hurry to thaw the product, use your microwave following the directions of the microwave manufacturer.
+Most microwaves have a defrost mode based on the pounds needed to thaw.

 Preparation: Ham must be thawed before heating.
 Wrap thawed ham gently with foil, leaving the top slightly open.
 Put wrapped, thawed ham in oven at 350 degrees F. until internal temperature of ham reaches 160 degrees F, approximately 7 minutes per pound.